microsoft/frontend-bootcamp/step1-01/js-demo/README.md

 ### Iteration

-Next we'll update our function to iterate through a string of text.
-Later, we'll find and count all the `a` characters in the `email` variable, but for now, we'll just separately log each letter of a placeholder `text` variable.
+Next we'll update our function to iterate through a string of letters.
 We loop over each letter using the [`for of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) syntax.
+We'll use real input later, but for now this varifies that our function is working.

 ```js
 function displayMatches() {